Infinite-Store/Infinite-Store/plugins/README.md

 ## Windows
 To install a plugin without Infinite Store, simply click on a plugin [here](https://github.com/LuaLighter/Infinite-Store/tree/main/plugins) and click the raw button.
 Then, press `CTRL` + `S` to save it to your executor's `workspace` folder.
 Where it says "Save as type:" click the dropdown and select `All Files (*.*)`.
 Add the plugin by doing `;addplugin` then the plugin name without `.iy`.

 Alternatively, you can use [`addallplugins`](https://raw.githubusercontent.com/LuaLighter/Infinite-Store/main/plugins/addallplugins.iy) to add all the plugins in your `workspace` folder.
+You must have an executor that supports the `listfiles()` function (currently only Synapse X and Script-Ware).
 ## Mac
 TDB
 ## Linux